 Abstract: City Council will identify potential legislative initiatives to pursue with the local legislative delegation during the 2017 Session of the North Carolina General Assembly.
-After the initiatives have been identified, resolutions relating to the identified legislative initiatives will be prepared and scheduled to be acted upon by City Council at the Thursday, January 12, 2017, meeting.
+After the initiatives have been identified, resolutions be acted upon by City Council at the Thursday, January 12, 2017, meeting.
 Explanation: The North Carolina General Assembly will reconvene at noon on January 11, 2017.
 Discussion by City Council of issues and local acts which it desires to pursue with our local legislative delegation during this Session should occur at this time so that the City's legislative initiatives can be developed and identified.
 Upon Council reaching a consensus, resolutions for Council's consideration will be presented at its Thursday, January 12, 2017, meeting which will request the City's local legislative delegation support of identified initiatives during the Session.